 Fellowship: Head and Neck Surgical Oncology and Microvascular Reconstruction, Medical University of South Carolina, 2014

 Memberships: American Head and Neck Society, American Academy of Otolaryngology, Alpha Omega Alpha Honor Society

 Awards and honors

-Dr. Houlton has clinical expertise in the treatment of cancers of the head & neck, as well as advanced microvascular reconstruction.
-He has special interest in the area of thyroid & parathyroid surgery, as well as salivary gland disease (including sialoendsocopy).
+Dr. Houlton has clinical expertise in the treatment of cancers of the head and neck, as well as advanced microvascular reconstruction.
+He has special interest in the area of thyroid and parathyroid surgery, as well as salivary gland disease (including sialoendsocopy).

-Dr. Houlton is passionate about clinical outcomes research related to microvascular reconstructive surgery, head & neck cancer treatment, and thyroid/parathyroid surgery.
+Dr. Houlton is passionate about clinical outcomes research related to microvascular reconstructive surgery, head and neck cancer treatment, and thyroid/parathyroid surgery.

 Cannon RB, Kull AJ, Carpenter PS, Francis S, Buchmann LO, Monroe MM, Lloyd S, Hitchcock YJ, Cannon D, Weis JR, Houlton JJ, Hunt JP.
 Adjuvant radiation for positive margins in adult head and neck sarcomas is associated with improved survival: Analysis of the National Cancer Database., Head Neck 2019 Jun; 41(6):1873-1879